Living sustainably in place at Grinnell College, April 12-May 3, 2014

 Local environmental groups work together in the newly-formed Coalition for Environmental Activists.

 Interested in sustainability at Grinnell?
 Two students are making it easier to find ways to make a difference.

-Whether you are a student looking to connect to the community in a meaningful way, a member of the faculty wanting to add a service component to one of your courses, or staff member interested in a new project, the Service Learning and Civic Engagement Office can assist you in connecting with local organizations that could use your help.
-Susan Sanning, the Assistant Director of Service-Learning and Civic Engagement, (sannings[at]grinnell[dot]edu) is happy to make an appointment to talk with you and help you explore opportunities that match your individual interests, needs, and strengths.
+Whether you are a student looking to connect to the community in a meaningful way, a faculty member wanting to add a service component to one of your courses, or staff member interested in a new project, the Service Learning and Civic Engagement Program can assist you in connecting with local organizations.
+Susan Sanning, Assistant Director of Service Learning and Engagement, is happy to talk with you and help you explore opportunities that match your individual interests, needs, and strengths.